ap3340/NetlifyAntonio/content/authors/admin/_index.md

 ---
-My name is Antonio Pano and I am currently a student at UNC Chapel Hill working towards completing my Bachelor of Science in Statistics and Analytics with a minor in Cognitive Science.
+My name is Antonio Pano and I am a recent December 2021 UNC - Chapel Hill graduate who has completed a Bachelor of Science in Statistics and Analytics with a minor in Cognitive Science.

-My intention is to pursue a job utilizing a combination of these skillsets after graduation in December 2021.
-I am currently working towards increasing my knowledge of program modelling in both Python and R through MOOC's and after that, plan on getting familiar with Tableau and R Shiny for enhanced Data Visualization.
+My intention is to pursue a position utilizing a combination of these skillsets.
+I am currently working towards increasing my knowledge of program modeling in Python as well as polishing existing skillsets in SQL & Excel.
+I've also recently completed the AWS Certified Cloud Practitioner Certification in order to better understand cloud computing.
+Afterwards, my plan is to become familiar with Tableau and R Shiny for enhanced Data Visualization.

-Below I have put together a few projects I have completed to allow employers to get a better grasp on my technical abilities.
+Below I've put together a few projects to allow employers to get a better grasp on my technical abilities.